myersm0/werkverzeichnis/README.md

 No results found.
 ```

-Note: when retrieving a _range_ of catalog numbers, `--strict` is on by default to prevent returning potenially duplicated results.
+Note: when retrieving a _range_ of catalog numbers, `--strict` is on by default to prevent returning potentially duplicated results.

 #### Composer changes
 The following example shows what happens in the event of a ***change in authorship***.
 Here are three separate queries for a cantata once thought to be by Bach but which is now attributed to Telemann: